InsightDataScience/fansite-analytics-challenge/README.md

 ## Description of Data

-You can expect the log file to be in ASCII with one line per request, containing the following columns:
+You can expect an input log file in ASCII format with one line per request, containing the following columns:

 * **host** making the request.
 A hostname when possible, otherwise the Internet address if the name could not be looked up.